3.11.6 Fully meeting requirements

 Introduction

-Recognising their unique circumstances, some cohorts of job seekers are able to choose to meet their requirements by undertaking a specified number of hours of paid work (or voluntary work, in some cases).
+Recognising their unique circumstances, some cohorts of job seekers may be able to fully meet their requirements by undertaking 30 hours per fortnight of approved activities (including paid work, approved study, voluntary work, self-employment or a combination of these activities).
 These cohorts are principal carer job seekers, those aged 55 and over or those with an assessed partial capacity to work.
-In all cases outlined below, paid work must meet the sufficient work test in order for it to fully meet the job seeker's requirements (1.1.S.403).
+In all cases outlined below, paid work and self-employment must meet the sufficient work test in order for it to fully meet the job seeker's requirements (1.1.S.403).

 A job seeker who is fully meeting their requirements does not have to look for work or participate in any additional activities.
-Job seekers who are fully meeting their requirements must be prepared to report on their activities as required, and in some circumstances they must remain connected to employment services.
+Job seekers who are fully meeting their requirements must be prepared to report on their activities as required.
+If a job seeker’s fully meeting activity is expected to last for 13 weeks or more, they will no longer need to remain connected to employment services.
+These job seekers may be exited from employment services, and will agree to a job plan with, and report their participation in their fully meeting activity to, Services Australia.
+Once their fully meeting activity has ceased, they will be referred back to employment services (if appropriate).

 Where more than one method of fully meeting requirements is available to a job seeker (for example, they are a principal carer parent and also mature aged) then they fully meet their requirements if they satisfy the criteria for either cohort.